jallen2034/passwordKeeperSpringBoot/README.md

 ## TODO

+- Fully encrypt and decrypt all users email addresses and website urls using AES like I did for their password vaults.
+So my database has zero plaintext in it entirely.
+Added security.
 - Write unit tests for my API using Junit.
 - Setup a CI pipeline for testing.
 - Clean up clutter/unnecessary files in repo.